npeshekncsu/st558-project2/Readme.md

     ##
     ##             high low normal
-    ##   excellent   15   0      7
+    ##   excellent   18   0      6
-    ##   good         0   1      1
+    ##   good         0   1      0

-Based on the two tables above, the most observations for the `excellent` and `good` air quality are for the `high` humidity level.
+According to the two tables above, the highest number of observations for `excellent` and `good` air quality is associated with high humidity levels.

-Now, let’s group by `country` and calculate `aqius` mean, `aqicn` mean and standard deviations for each group.
+Now, let’s group data by `country` and calculate `aqius` mean, `aqicn` mean and standard deviations for each group.

 ``` r
 result <- all %>%